ClarifiedSecurity/catapult/docs/02-how-to-use.md

 ## Snapshot modes

 Different commands for managing machine snapshots.
 Note that the commands might not work with all providers.
 In that case you will receive a message that the command not implemented for the provider.
+Each snapshot creation command can have be appended with `- live_snap=true` to create a snapshot of a running machine.

 ### ctp-snapshot